thevirtuoso1973/COMP0016-Team26-Project-Site/content/system-design/_index.md

 raw SQL.
-Below the interface are two implementations (or 'realizations' in UML terms) of the interface. `MyDB` holds a connection to a database and is the actual one we use wheras the other is a mocked database object which we use in unit testing.
+Below the interface are two implementations (or 'realizations' in UML terms) of the interface. `MyDB` holds a connection to a database and is the actual one we use whereas the other is a mocked database object which we use in unit testing.

 <img src="https://user-images.githubusercontent.com/46009390/111036466-3b5d0c00-8417-11eb-954e-d84d13f0a195.png"
 alt="UML Diagram of back-end database"